waleediqbal1/Git-Learning-and-Installation-/README.md

 - Go on  [Bitbucket](https://bitbucket.org).

+- Create account on it first if you don't have already.

 - Select Repositories from top nevigation bar and from drop down select Create Repository.

 - Give name and check Access Level if you want to make ur repository private (i select private because i want to make my repository private).